Level IV Body Armor Torture, 50BMG

 Frequently Asked Questions

-What rifle was used to test the body armor?
+What types of ammunition were used to test the body armor?

 More Tactical & Gear Videos You Might Like